-The best meal replacement bars
+Best meal replacement bars

 Worth checking out

-Our take: While not ideal as lunch or dinner replacements, these grain-heavy breakfast bars pack a lot of flavor in a smaller serving size.
+What you need to know: While not ideal as lunch or dinner replacements, these grain-heavy breakfast bars pack a lot of flavor in a smaller serving size.

-What we like: Offers 200 calories per bar, easy for dieters.
-Wide variety of flavor profiles.
-Gluten-free but high grain content.
+What you’ll love: These bars have 200 calories each, so they’re easy for dieters.
+They also come in a wide variety of flavor profiles.
+They’re gluten-free but have a high grain content.

-What we dislike: Protein content is minimal.
-Better as a between-meal snack.
+What you should consider: The protein content is minimal.
+It’s better as a between-meal snack.

 Where to buy: Sold by Amazon